TEE220/Hyperbolic-Discord-Chatbot/README.md

 With a VPS or Gitpod, you will be able to run this with ease.
 I've backtested it to see it's easy to follow.

+However, if Gitpod closes, the bot will go offline.
+Therefore, it is preferable to use a VPS.

 ## What is Hyperbolic?

 Hyperbolic is an AI cloud platform providing access to affordable, scalable GPU, and AI services.